 Mini Split Pad on Amazon

-There is a few things that need to be done before it can be mounted.
+There are a few things that need to be done before it can be mounted.

 A hole will need to be drilled to run the line-set and wires to the outside unit.

 Look at the back of the unit for were the line-set and wiring stick out for were the hole will need to be drilled.

 The instructions will also show the location and size of the hole needed through the wall.